Letter to my readers

 Three summers ago, on a long stretch of isolated beach with no trace of WiFi, plenty of time and a growing heap of books on nutrition and cooking, I found myself inching towards the kitchen.
 With my taste-testers—daughter, dog and nanny—by my side, I took my long love for cooking and experimentation with food, mixed in my newly forming habits and voila’: a new journey began.
 And with it, I began chronicling the invention, discovery, and deliciousness.

-I started obsessively learning and reading, venturing into the local markets and organic supermarkets, studying and acquiring information, trying out new whole-foods and plant-based recipes.
+I began obsessively learning and reading, venturing into the local markets and organic supermarkets, studying and acquiring information, trying out new whole-foods and plant-based recipes.
 I began dabbling in veganism, raw, alkaline and macrobiotic cuisines.
 Each day I was discovering new practices and coming closer to understanding holistic health: a blend of physical, mental and spiritual wellbeing.
-My kitchen looked like a war zone- with a huge excelsior dehydrator constantly on a low rumble, blenders, juicers, food processors, the fridge and freezer filled to the brim with my concoctions.… I filled my days with the discovery of my new self and my new passions and guess what?
-When the summer was over, not only did the physical effects of my new diet show, but I had gained so much more.: I felt like me again.
+My kitchen looked like a war zone- with a huge Excelsior dehydrator constantly on a low rumble, blenders, juicers, food processors, the fridge and freezer filled to the brim with my concoctions.… I filled my days with the discovery of my new self and my new passions and guess what?
+When the summer was over, not only did the physical effects of my new diet show, but I had gained so much more: I felt like me again.
 I was at peace.
 I was happy.
 I was WHOLE.
 I went back to Rome renewed, refreshed, and healthier than I had ever been and with a conviction that health (mental and physical) begins with what we put into our bodies.
 I had discovered a new way of living.